By Jon Michail

 Sometimes your reputation is information that can be easily accessed, for example, LinkedIn is a great networking site as it can lead employers to go searching or even asking your work colleagues questions about you so they can potentially hire.

-Remember human resources professionals in this day and age will check social media references for the positives and negatives, both in writing and images.
+Remember human resources professionals in this day and age make sure that you are Fully-Verified and they will check social media references for the positives and negatives, both in writing and images.
 Reference checks are no longer the be-all-and-end-all of employee research.

 Your reputation in the workplace has great impact on your professional development.
 If you are up for a promotion, be prepared to have your reputation scrutinised.